gilben1/shTab/README.md

 ## Description

 A new tab replacement extension for Firefox 60+ that implements functionality that follows a shell environment like Bash.
 Implemented to mimic the shell functionality for use in a web browser environment.

-The following Bash-like features are implemented:
+Contains a suite of a commands that facilitates customization, navigation, and shorthand alias creation.

+Developed for anyone that prefers keyboard navigation to frequently accessed sites over mouse-based navigation.
+Using aliases you can quickly create a packages of links that all open with a single command.
+Using your already existing bookmarks, you can import into the destination structure and rename them to be shorter and faster to type.

+Main Features:
+- [x] Alias System
+- [x] Tab-Completion
-- [x] Aliases
+- [x] Persitent Options
-    Alias command for creating and viewing aliases
-- [x] History
+- [x] Importing to and Exporting from .json
-    `Up` and `Down` will populate the prompt with previously run commands
-    ! history completion like in bash.
-- [x] Tab-completion
+- [x] !
+History Completion and Peristent History
-    `Right` will show possible commands, flags, arguments based on current input
-- [x] Argument Flags
+- [x] Bash-like syntax and usage
-    Commands have flags that behave mostly like a shell command (-f, --flag argument)

 ## Building Using `web-ext`

 Tested building on Mint and Ubuntu, but should work on any regular linux distro.
 The packages may differ and / or may not be in your distro's repositories.

-### **If you don't intend on modifying the extension, it's easiest to install from the [next section](#Installing-from-Release)**
+### **If you don't intend on modifying the extension, it's easiest to install from the [Installing From Release](#Installing-from-Release) section.**

 ### Requirements: